 Represented an international film financing, production, and distribution company, and its CEO, in appeal against former business partner for defamation, resulting in complete victory in California Court of Appeals.

-Represented major financial planning and asset management company in multiple internal investigations relating to potential violations of federal securities laws and employment laws, including claims of harassment and retaliation.
+Represented a major financial planning and asset management company in multiple internal investigations relating to potential violations of federal securities laws and employment laws, including claims of harassment and retaliation.

 Defended a notable film school in lawsuit alleging wrongful termination, retaliation, harassment, discrimination, and fraud.